 Take a Day Trip to the Cute Village of Anadolu Kavağı

-Those looking for a glimpse into what life in Turkey is like away from the sprawling cities will welcome a trip down the Bosphorus to the cute little village of Anadolu Kavağı.
+If you are looking to experience Turkey away from the chaos of Istanbul, you will welcome a trip down the Bosphorus to the cute little village of Anadolu Kavağı.
 Here, stilted wooden houses sit along the waterfront and have been painted in delicate pastel shades.
 There are lots of excellent restaurants and cafes here.

-While Anadolu Kavağı looks like a quaint little village, its location means that it is still technically within the city limits of Istanbul, and the port can easily be reached via a boat that runs daily from Kadikoy port.
+Anadolu Kavağı looks like a quaint little village.
+However, its location means that it is still technically within the city limits of Istanbul, and the port can easily be reached via a boat that runs daily from Kadikoy port.